Moving to Exuma, Bahamas

 We asked people in Exuma if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "In Exuma, it's considered disrespectful to refuse an invitation to join a meal or a celebration.
 Always accept or decline politely.
 Avoid discussing sensitive topics such as politics, religion, and racial issues unless you are very familiar with the person you are talking to.
 It's considered impolite to take photos of locals without their permission.
 Always ask before you click.
 Do not litter or disrespect the environment.
 The Bahamas take pride in their natural beauty and expect visitors to do the same.
 Avoid wearing revealing clothing outside of the beach areas.
 While swimwear is acceptable on the beach, it's considered disrespectful to wear such attire in town or other public areas.
 Do not rush or push locals to move faster.
 The pace of life in the Bahamas is slower than in many other places, and it's considered rude to try to hurry things along.
 Avoid being loud or obnoxious, especially in public places.
 Bahamians value respect and good manners.
 Do not touch or handle wildlife or marine life without proper guidance.
 The Bahamas has strict laws to protect its unique flora and fauna.
 Avoid making negative comments about the country or its people.
 Criticizing the Bahamas in front of locals is considered disrespectful.
 Do not assume everyone speaks English.
 While English is widely spoken in the Bahamas, some locals may not be fluent.
-Be patient and respectful in your communication," remarked one expat in Exuma, Bahamas.
+Be patient and respectful in your communication," commented one expat who made the move to Exuma.

 About the Author